Physical Therapy Guide to Knee Bursitis

 Knee bursitis can be caused by:

-- Repetitive motions, including certain sports, such as running.
+- Repeated motions, including certain sports, such as running.

-- Prolonged kneeling, as when cleaning floors, installing flooring, or praying in a kneeling position.
+- Prolonged kneeling, as when scrubbing floors, or praying in a kneeling position.

-- Prolonged crawling, such as when laying carpet or flooring, or scrubbing floors.
+- Prolonged crawling, such as when laying carpet or tile.

 - Direct trauma, such as being hit or falling on the knee.